brojas12/School_District_Analysis/README.md

 __2. Scores by school spending__

-    As shown by the two images down below, replacing the ninth-grade scores did not affect the school’s spending in any way.
+    As shown by the two images down below, replacing the ninth-grade scores did not affect the school’s spending in a drastic way.

 *Module Analysis*